leonardus/OpenSimNet-doc/README.md

 * `eng` [array\<bool\>]: The status of each engine
 * `apu` [bool]: The status of the APU

+Only updated components must be sent.
+For instance, when the APU is turned on, the client only needs to send the `APU` argument.
+When the STATUS message is first sent, all components applicable to the plane should be sent by the client.

 ### FREQUENCY message

 Command: `FREQUENCY`